Dexedrine: ADHD Medication

-Dexedrine is a long- or short-acting capsule, taken orally, that is primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 3-12, adolescents, and adults.
+Dexedrine (generic name: dextroamphetamine sulfate) is a long- or short-acting capsule, taken orally, that is primarily used to treat attention deficit hyperactivity disorder (ADHD) in children ages 3-12, adolescents, and adults.
 According to the US.
 Food and Drug Administration (FDA), Dexedrine is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It is an amphetamine.

 Dexedrine may improve focus and decrease impulsivity and hyperactive behavior, two hallmark symptoms for some patients with ADHD.